Where Inspiration Meets Impact

 Life on Land

-FIU is working across all targets set by the United Nations General Assembly in Sustainable Development Goal 15 to achieve a sustainable future for the world’s forests, wetlands and other natural ecosystems.
+FIU is helping to maintain and extend existing ecosystems and their biodiversity, of both plants and animals, especially ecosystems under threat.
+Our researchers are working across all targets set by the United Nations General Assembly in Sustainable Development Goal 15 to achieve a sustainable future for the world’s forests, wetlands and other natural ecosystems.
+Explore their projects below.

 FIU scientists in the field